Brentophillips/OneRelief-Hyperledger/Scenario-One.md

 # Scenario One

-**Unidirectional transaction made by one participant**, simulating OneRelief documenting a disbursemtn made to a humanitarian organization
+**Unidirectional transaction made by one participant**, simulating OneRelief documenting a disbursement made to a humanitarian organization

 ## IATI XML code